LIVE | US threatens more bombings if Iran 'chooses poorly'

 An F-35A Lightning II during Operation Epic Fury.

-Secretary of War, Pete Hegseth, assured that the US Navy blockade of Iranian ports would be maintained "as long as necessary".
+Secretary of War Pete Hegseth assured that the U.S. Navy blockade of Iranian ports would be maintained "as long as it takes."
 Nevertheless, optimism over the possibility of an agreement being reached continues to buoy the stock markets, while the price of oil continues below $100 a barrel.

 On the other major war front, Trump announced a meeting between the leaders of Israel and Lebanon.
-However, the Lebanese president demanded a prior "ceasefire", as demanded by Iran to maintain the precarious ceasefire in the Middle East.
-Hezbollah, for its part, continues to do all it can to boycott any possible agreement and continues with attacks against the Jewish State.
+However, the Lebanese president demanded a prior "ceasefire," as demanded by Iran to maintain the precarious ceasefire in the Middle East.
+Hezbollah is continuing to do all it can to boycott any possible agreement and has moved ahead with attacks against the Jewish state.

 Hegseth warns naval blockade of Iranian ports will last "as long as it takes"

-"If Iran makes a bad decision, it will face a blockade and bombs falling on its infrastructure, its power grid and energy facilities," the Pentagon chief told a news conference in Washington.
+"If Iran chooses poorly, then they will have a blockade and bombs dropping on infrastructure, power and energy," the Pentagon chief said during a news conference in Washington.

-Chief of Staff Gen. Dan Caine, for his part, clarified thatthe "blockade applies to all ships, regardless of nationality, bound for or leaving Iranian ports."
+Chairman of the Joint Chiefs of Staff, Gen. Dan Caine, clarified that the "blockade applies to all ships, regardless of nationality, heading into or from Iranian ports."

-Wall Street continues upward path at opening after Wednesday's double-dip record high
+Wall Street continues upward trajectory at opening after Wednesday's double record high

 The New York Stock Exchange opened slightly higher Thursday after hitting a double all-time high the previous day, betting on a breakthrough in U.S.-Iran negotiations, and amid corporate results.